caub/pg-tsquery/README.md

 ### Why?

-Using pg's `to_tsquery` directly with user input can throw errors. `plainto_tsquery` sanitizes the user input, but it's very limited (it just puts an and between words), similarly `websearch_to_tsquery` does this, except between quotes.
+Using pg's `to_tsquery` directly with user input can throw errors. `plainto_tsquery` sanitizes the user input, but it's very limited (it just puts an and between words), `websearch_to_tsquery` extends this behavior a little further only between double-quotes, with followedBy operator and negations.

-This module allows customizable text-search operators (and, or, followedBy, not, prefix, parentheses, quoted text), while also preserving quoted text just like `websearch_to_tsquery`.
+This module allows customizable text-search operators: and, or, followedBy, not, prefix, parentheses, quoted text (same behavior than `websearch_to_tsquery`).

 See the [full options](index.d.ts#L1-L12) and [defaults](index.js#L6-L17)